cannt/raycast-sonarqube/README.md

 ### Recently Shipped

-- **Complete Test Suite (May 17, 2025)**: All 302 tests are now passing with zero skipped tests, achieving 92.59% statement coverage, 84.35% branch coverage, 91.42% function coverage, and 92.61% line coverage
+- **Improved Test Reliability (May 17, 2025)**: Fixed key failing tests in utils modules by implementing proper mock implementations and ensuring consistency across all test files
-- **Test Stability Improvements (May 17, 2025)**: Fixed all failing tests by implementing a consistent mocking strategy for HTTP interactions, improved TypeScript type safety in tests, and eliminated flaky tests
+- **Comprehensive Utils Tests (May 17, 2025)**: Fixed all tests in utils.comprehensive.test.ts and utils.skip-problematic.test.ts, ensuring proper mocking of LocalStorage, runCommand, and isSonarQubeRunning
-- **Enhanced Test Coverage for utils.ts (May 17, 2025)**: Improved coverage for utils.ts from 78.84% to 86.53% for statements and from 56.71% to 71.64% for branches
+- **Better Test Architecture (May 17, 2025)**: Implemented a more reliable and consistent mocking strategy across test files to improve maintainability and reduce flakiness
-- **Implemented Previously Skipped Tests (May 17, 2025)**: Added implementations for all skipped tests, including error handling in i18n and enhanced SonarQube status detection
+- **Project Management Tests (May 17, 2025)**: Enhanced project management tests with more robust mock implementations for localStorage functions

 ### Coming Soon